 In February 2014, we initiated a rate proceeding with the ICC.
 In January 2015, the ICC issued a final written order, effective January 28, 2015.
 The order authorized a retail natural gas rate increase of \$3.7 million.
 In February 2015, the ICC issued an amendatory order that revised the increase to \$3.5 million, effective February 26, 2015, to reflect the extension of bonus depreciation in 2014.
-The rates reflect a 9.05% ROE and a common equity component average of 50.48%.
+The rates reflected a 9.05% ROE and a common equity component average of 50.48%.
 The rate order allowed us to continue the use of our decoupling mechanism and uncollectible expense true-up mechanism.
-In February 2015, the Attorney General (AG) and certain intervenors filed requests for rehearing on certain issues, which the ICC denied in March 2015.
-No appeals were filed related to the rehearing requests.